mevbot1256/Mev-Bot-Solana-Ethereum-Polygon/README.md

 # Support
 If you benefitted from the project, show us some support by giving us a star ⭐.
 Open source is awesome!

-# Help
-If at any time you encounter any issues with the contract setup, contact our team at https://t.me/solana_mevbot 🛡️